The Best Snowshoes of 2024: Staff Picks

 Methodology

 We asked REI Co-op experts and snowshoeing fans for their favorite models on shelves at REI.
 They reported back with their top picks for mountain climbs, runs, kids and everything in between.
-These eight pairs are their faves.
+These seven pairs are their faves.